-Pennsylvania taxes the income of a resident estate or trust from sources both inside and outside of Pennsylvania including income not distributed to the beneficiaries.
+Pennsylvania taxes the income of a resident estate or trust from sources both inside and outside of Pennsylvania.
 If the estate or trust distributes the income to its beneficiaries, it is taxable to the beneficiaries and not the estate or trust.
+Any income not distributed by the estate or trust is subject to tax on the PA-41, Fiduciary Income Tax Return of the estate or trust.